Sustainability

 The OPEN HOUSE Group is strengthening human rights education for employees, recognizing that the risk that human rights issues may arise may also expand as stakeholders expand as a result of business growth.

-Compliance training, including the content of the Human Rights Policy, is held once a quarter for all employees and managers to deal with issues specific to the industry and topics that suit the current situation, and to incorporate a check on the form of responses, thereby raising awareness of Respecting Human Rights among employees.
+Compliance training, including the content of the Human Rights Policy and harassment, is held regularly for all employees and managers to deal with issues specific to the industry and topics that suit the current situation, and to incorporate a check on the form of responses, thereby raising awareness of Respecting Human Rights among employees.

 Labor-Management Dialogue